 This combination gives white gold its durability and strength.
 Nickel white gold does need to be rhodium plated as part of its upkeep.
 See the blog about rhodium plating.

 White gold (and yellow gold) is measured in karats.
 There are 24 karats in 100% pure gold.
 This is too soft for jewelry making.
-There is about 58% pure gold by weight in 14kt gold.
+There is 58% pure gold by weight in 14kt gold.
 The balance of metal is the alloy mix chosen to be combined with the pure gold.
+In metals purity is measured and marked by karat.
+This is different that carat which is the weight system used for gemstones.

-What Alloy Metals are in Standard White Gold and Nickel Jewelry?
+What Alloy Metals are in Standard White Gold with Nickel Jewelry?

 14k Standard White Gold with Nickel